cycfi/elements/docs/setup.md

 cmake -GXcode ../
 ```

-If successful, cmake will generate an XCode project in the build directory.
+If successful, CMake will generate an [XCode] project in the build directory.
 Open the project file elements.xcodeproj and build all.
 You should see a
 couple of example applications.

-### Using [CLion]:
+### Using CLion

-Simply open the CMakeLists.txt file using CLion and build the project.
+Simply open the CMakeLists.txt file using [CLion] and build the project.

 -------------------------------------------------------------------------------